 - What the prospects are for putting post-pandemic tourism and travel on a more sustainable footing, in Can Influencers Save the Travel Industry From Itself?

 Multilateral Cooperation Versus Competition

 At first glance, the pandemic would seem to be a tailor-made crisis for multilateral cooperation.
 Instead, with a few exceptions, the initial response was characterized by “medical nationalism” and “an every country for itself” mentality.
 Heightened tensions between the U.S. and China impeded efforts to formulate a collective response in multilateral institutions and forums like the United Nations and the G-20.
 Nor did international cooperation materialize to widely distribute vaccines once they were available.
-But given the nature of a pandemic, in which the world’s health is only as secure as that of its weakest member, such cooperation will ultimately be necessary to stave off future waves of infection, as well as to mitigate the economic fallout and boost recoveries.
+But given the nature of a pandemic, in which the world’s health is only as secure as that of its weakest member, the lack of cooperation ultimately opened to door to multiple waves of infection, while complicating efforts to mitigate the economic fallout and boost recoveries.